-- Apply functionality controls to high-risk apps to restrict uploading, posting and downloading abilities.
+- Apply functionality controls to high-risk apps.
+This restricts uploading, posting, and downloading abilities.
 When you add these controls at the IP level, you have a better ability to change these depending on employees’ needs.

 - A data loss prevention (DLP) program can restrict the flow of data to cloud apps, helping to protect against breaches.
-DLP software can also be configured to recognize and restrict the transfer of sensitive data, like payment card information, personal health information and payroll information
+DLP software can also be configured to recognize and restrict the transfer of sensitive data, like payment card information, personal health information and payroll.

 - Periodically have discussions with employees, managers, and the C-suite to discuss how information and data is exchanged, how they’re using different applications and what you can do support their needs without compromising security.

 Shadow IT isn’t something that you can control right away: it’s an ongoing issue that requires ongoing communication.

 Want to learn more about security your business from shadow IT and other serious threats?
 Download our FREE 5-Point Security Checklist!

 Or, if you're ready to get started on better handle on the shadowier elements of IT and boosting your company's security to avoid a costly breach, the imageOne team would love to help!
 Setup a consultation with one of our friendly experts today and we'll chat about how you can get a free security assessment for your business.